reelyactive/pareto-anywhere/README.md

 If prompted, install [barnacles-postgres](https://github.com/reelyactive/barnacles-postgres/) with the command `npm install barnacles-postgres`.  __pareto-anywhere__ will automatically write __raddec__, __dynamb__ and __spatem__ data to a local PostgreSQL database, if installed and running.

 The local PostgreSQL instance is expected at [http://localhost:5432](http://localhost:5432/) with user "reelyactive" and database "pareto_anywhere".
 See [barnacles-postgres](https://github.com/reelyactive/barnacles-postgres/) for options and environment variables supporting alternative configurations.

+Consult our [Install PostgreSQL and PostGIS](https://reelyactive.github.io/diy/postgresql-postgis-prep/) tutorial for step by step instructions.

 ### InfluxDB v2